 Confront Poor Performance

 A project team member’s poor performance is an issue project managers must deal with swiftly and diplomatically.
 If other project team members see poor performance being tolerated, their motivation will dip, and their performance will likely decline accordingly.

 However, project managers cannot be buzzsaws cutting down poor performers when they don’t meet expectations.
 It is a balancing act between handling things quickly and handling them humanely.

 Poor performance does not go away by itself.
 It cannot be allowed to linger, yet project managers must afford poor performers time to correct their behavior once it has been brought to their attention.

 If handling poor performance one-on-one does not work, the project manager must escalate the issue to the team member’s supervisor.
-If that fails, the project sponsor will need to step into the situation.
-Addressing one-on-one, escalating to the supervisor and escalating to the sponsor is the best order of handling poor performance by a project team member.
-Skipping a step could alienate those involved and ultimately waste time.
+If that fails, the project sponsor may need to intervene.

-The project manager should be specific with the project sponsor about what the project manager recommends the project sponsor do.
-If the project manager wants the team member counseled by a second line manager, the project manager should say so.
+If the project manager wants the team member counseled by a second line manager, for instance, the project manager should say so.
 If the project manager wants the team member replaced, the project manager should make such a request.
-The project sponsor needs options and the pros and cons of each option.
+The project manager should provide options and highlight the pros and cons of each option.